Multi-layer Perceptron Trainability Explained via Variability: Collapse to Constant and its characterization

 To compute the derivative of $F_L(x,\bW,\bb)$ with respect to the parameters, one uses the chain-rule to obtain so-called back-propagation formulas, such as

-where $z_k$ are computed in \eqref{def:recursion}, $\nabla\phi(z_k)$ are diagonal matrices with scalar-valued $\phi'$ applied component-wise.
+where $z_k$, for $k=1, \cdots, L$, are computed in \eqref{def:recursion} and $D_{\phi}(z_k)$ are diagonal matrices with scalar-valued $\phi'$ applied component-wise to $z_k$.
 It is well-known that the behavior of the derivatives is critically determined by the properties of the above matrix product.
 For convenience and without loss of generality, we add $W_1$ to the product and define

-which we will simply call the $G$-matrix associated with the network $F_L(x,\bW,\bb)$.
+which we will simply call the $G$-matrix at $x$ associated with the network $F_L(x,\bW,\bb)$.
 It is well known in deep learning that excessively small (or large) size of $G_L$ causes vanishing (or exploding) gradient, which is a major source of difficulty in training.

-Now we define another matrix product called the $C$-matrix, by replacing the derivative $\nabla\phi(z_k)$ in \eqref{def:G_L} by the finite difference at two points $z_k$ and $\bz_k$; that is,
+Now we define another matrix product called the $C$-matrix, by replacing the derivative $D_{\phi}(z_k)$ in \eqref{def:G_L} by the finite difference between two points $z_k$ and $\bz_k$; that is,